 Hi wonderful people!
 I’m so glad you are here!
-I wanted to share this post from SincerelyChristi.com because it gives a great glimpse in how I got started in the blogging world.
+I wanted to share this post from SincerelyChristi.com because it gives a great glimpse of how I got started in the blogging world.
 Yes, I’m also the author behind SincerelyChristi, in addition to this website.
 This post gives you some great options for getting started under $220.

 If you are in the process of saving your money, no worries, there is plenty you can be working on while you are saving!
 Check out this post I wrote, 10 Things to Do Before You Launch Your Faith Blog, and get started today!